Kaileshwaran13/consoleBasedApplication_Bank/README.md

 - **Transactions:** Record and track financial transactions associated with each bank account.

 ## Database Schema
-The BDMS contains the following attributes for each bank account:
+The Bank Database Management System contains the following attributes for each bank account:

 - **Account Name:** Full name associated with the bank account.
 - **Account Number:** Unique identification number assigned to each bank account.